mburr-salesforce/lwr-recipes/packages/security/README.md

 ### Security Wrapper

 Content-security-policies are set within the [_routeHandler.ts_](./src/routeHandlers/routeHandler.ts) file.
 Inline scripts from LWR are hashed automatically by the `secure()` wrapper from [@lwrjs/security](https://github.com/salesforce-experience-platform-emu/lwr/tree/main/packages/%40lwrjs/security).
-To set custom CSP headers, set headers within the `headers` object in [_routeHandler.ts_](./src/routeHandlers/routeHandler.ts) and they will be merged automatically with the inline LWR scripts.
+To set custom CSP headers, set headers within the `headers` object in [_routeHandler.ts_](./src/routeHandlers/routeHandler.ts) and they will be merged automatically with the default headers.

 ### Default Handler

 The package can also be used with a default handler provided by [@lwrjs/security](https://github.com/salesforce-experience-platform-emu/lwr/tree/main/packages/%40lwrjs/security) by setting "@lwrjs/security" as the route handler.
-You can also optionally choose what headers are included in the handler by passing in an array with header tags.
-In [_lwr.config.json_](./lwr.config.json) you can see an example using the default handler with content security policy disabled
+You can also optionally choose what headers are included in the handler by passing in an object with header tags.
+In [_lwr.config.json_](./lwr.config.json), you can see the default handler with header(s) disabled under routes csp-disabled and multiple-options.

 ### Headers